CityOfBoston/boston.gov-d7/guides/03-contributing-to-boston.gov.md

 * The `master` branch is always ready for deployment.
 * All development is performed against a `develop` branch.
 * Prior to release, `develop` is deployed to our staging environment and tested.
-It is tehn merged into `master` and `master` is deployed to production.
+It is then merged into `master` and `master` is deployed to production.

 #### Project Setup